redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

 This route is doing stuff we've seen before.
-We're calling `.fetch`, we're udpating some values—the `location` field with our longitude and latitude and the `locationUpdate` field with the current date and time.
+We're calling `.fetch`, we're updating some values—the `location` field with our longitude and latitude and the `locationUpdate` field with the current date and time.
 Easy peasy.

 To use this `Router`, import it in `server.js`: